The Sky is the Limit

 From Fruit Loops and boxed Cracker Jacks.

-I am from unmatched, dirty socks sliding on slippery marbled floors.
+I am from unmatched, dirty socks sliding on slippery marbled

 I am from shiny black curls turning to straight dark hair.